mmuratarat/mmuratarat.github.io/_pages/sql.md

 Primary key cannot have NULL value, the unique constraints can have NULL values.
 There is only one primary key in a table, but there can be multiple unique constraints.
 The primary key creates the cluster index automatically but the Unique key does not.

+### What is the difference between a relation and a relationship in SQL?

+The term relation is sometimes used to refer to a table with columns and rows in a relational database and relationship is association between relations/tables.